nmimura/Nana-Mimura-Website/README.md

 # Nana-Mimura-Website
 A repo for my personal website!
-WIP

 This website has been designed (via Figma) and coded (via SuperHi Editor) by me (Nana Mimura).

+Link to my website is: https://nana-mimura.superhi.com/

 ## Design
 Initial wireframes: